ripple-alpha/ripple-alpha-lib/docs/index.md

 ### Return Value

-This method returns an object with containing a key for each AccountRoot flag known to this version of RippleAPI.
+This method returns an object with containing a key for each AccountRoot flag known to this version of RippleAlphaAPI.
 Each flag has a boolean value of `true` or `false`.

 ### Example